yourdevkalki/arbitrum-vibekit/README.md

   Create a new `.mdc` file in `.cursor/rules` if you want to introduce a new agent type, workflow, or set of best practices.
 Follow the structure of the existing files for consistency.

 - **Update Existing Rules:**
-  - Edit `createAgent.mdc` to add new agent configuration options, initialization parameters, or tool integrations.
+  - Edit `createVibekitAgent.mdc` to add new agent configuration options, initialization parameters, or tool integrations.
   - Update `vibeCodingWorkflow.mdc` to refine development workflows, add new patterns, or document troubleshooting steps.
   - Revise `workspaceRules.mdc` to keep workspace-wide practices and scripts up to date.